USING IRONPDF FOR JAVA

 The renderHtmlFileAsPdf method accepts the path to the HTML file as an argument and produces a PDF document from the HTML file.
 This PDF file is afterwards saved using the saveAs method to a local drive.

-The document that our program generated in PDF format is shown below.
+The document that this program generated in PDF format is shown below.

-We'll now use a sizable HTML document that contains JavaScript and CSS.
-We'll check the accuracy and consistency of the design as it converts HTML to PDF.
+The next step is to use a sizable HTML document that contains JavaScript and CSS and check the accuracy and consistency of the design as it converts HTML to PDF.

 Generate PDF files from HTML files

-We will use the following sample HTML page, which has images, animation, styling, jQuery, and Bootstrap.
+The following sample HTML page will be used, which has images, animation, styling, jQuery, and Bootstrap.

-We can observe that the sample HTML document has extensive styling and includes graphics.
+The sample HTML document shows that it has extensive styling and includes graphics.
 This HTML file will be converted into a PDF document, and the accuracy of the content and styling will be evaluated.

 The same line of code from the example above will be used.